vishvAsa/kalpAntaram/kANe/v5p2/11/Index.md

 Dharmasindhu and declared to pal times in India there were be avaidika 1121n.

-women S. like Mirabai and Şadaśītimukha, 213n; m. in ing Apdal, untouchabies as saints,
+women S. like Mirabai and Ṣadaśītimukha, 213n; m. in ing Apdal, untouchabies as saints,

 criptions 213n; puṇyakāla is vix.
 Chokhāmela and Raidas, : 60 gbatikās 215.